zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 Lab Assessment:

-A structured description (15%).
+A structured presentation (15%).
 A clear step-by-step with detailed descriptions (85%).